MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 I will try to explain the core concepts of getting a website online.

-Because I have recommended 3 different website builders, I will be light on information focusing loosely on bootstrap as a framework, shared by blocs and bootstrap studio, this should hopefully cover the major elements.
-I will try to find a couple of decent YouTube channels and put them down below. - there is also google if you’re stuck :)
+Since I’ve recommended three different website builders, I’ll keep the information concise, focusing primarily on Bootstrap as a shared framework between Blocs and Bootstrap Studio.
+This should cover the major elements.
+I’ll also list a few good YouTube channels below for further guidance—or, of course, you can always turn to Google if you’re stuck :)

 ## Step 1 - Building a site and exporting it.